All Episodes

 I'm good.

-He couched himself as the deal maker.
+He counts himself as the deal maker.

-He he's even said he knows how to work the system, he'd work the system, but yet he complained when Ted Cruz was doing just the same thing that Donald should have been doing.
+But yet he complained when Ted Cruz was doing just the same thing that Donald should have been doing.

-You know, if Donald didn't know the rules, whose fault is that?
+If Donald didn't know the rules, whose fault is that?

-He would have known that rule book so well he could have recited it to Ted Cruz, but instead he chose just to complain when he lost.
+He would have known that rule book so well he could have recited it to Ted Cruz.

-Uh I was surprised a little bit at what happened this weekend in Arizona, a state that Trump had won by a fairly good margin, strong margin.
+I was surprised a little bit at what happened this weekend in Arizona, a state that Trump had won by a fairly good margin, strong margin.

-If he wins tonight, then he would be in a position where I think it's it's probably likely that he gets to 1237.
+If he wins tonight, then he would be in a position where I think it's probably likely that he gets to 1237.

-Right, it would be irrelevant at that point.
+It would be irrelevant at that point.

 Right, yeah, and I understand that.

-And Donald was pretty much crying like you know, Ted was stealing the first ballot people, when in reality he really wasn't.
+And Donald was pretty much crying like, you know, Ted was stealing the first ballot, people, when in reality, he really wasn't.

-You know, it's it's a complicated system.
+Look, it's a complicated system.

-I would like to simplify it, but you're right about everybody knows the rules going in, everybody has a fair shot at it.
+I would like to simplify it, but you're right about everybody knows the rules going in.

 Jim Baker once famously said, you know, win as many delegates as you can, keep all of your delegates, and then try and steal the other guy's delegates.